Jalisco: Colonial period

 The Basilica of Our Lady of Zapopan, an important pilgrimage site in Jalisco, began construction in 1689.

 The most significant early revolt was the Mixtón Rebellion in 1541.
-United under a leader named Tenamaxtli, the indigenous of the Jalisco area laid siege to Guadalajara.
-The Spanish provincial government under Oñate could not withstand the assault and Pedro de Alvarado was sent to area from Mexico City but this initial attempt was thwarted.
+United under a leader named Tenamaxtli, the Caxcan Chichimeca tribes laid siege to Guadalajara.
+The Spanish provincial government under Oñate could not withstand the assault, and Pedro de Alvarado was sent to area from Mexico City but this initial attempt was thwarted.
 During a battle, a horse fell on Alvarado, mortally wounding him.
 Viceroy Mendoza then arrived with a force of 300 horsemen, 300 infantry, artillery and 20,000 Tlaxcalan and Aztec allies to recapture the territory held by the indigenous resistance.
 The Mixtón War prompted Charles V to create the Audencia of Nueva Galicia which extended from Michoacán and into the present states of Jalisco, Colima, and parts of Zacatecas, Durango and Sinaloa.
 An Indian Council was formed to advise the four members of the new Spanish government.
-The area was called Nueva Galicia because the Crown wanted to reproduce in the new lands a territory similar to that of Spain.
+The area was called Nueva Galicia because the Crown wanted to reproduce in the new lands a territory similar to Galicia in Spain.
 The seat of this colony was moved to Guadalajara in 1561, and it was made independent of Mexico City in 1575.

 The aqueduct of Santa María de los Ángeles began construction in 1787.

 Most of the evangelization fell to regular clergy instead of monks.
 The bishopric of Guadalajara was established by Pope Paul II in 1546.

-The Chichimeca War began in 1550.
+At the aftermath of the Mixton Rebellion, the Chichimeca War began in 1550.
 In 1554, the Chichimecas attacked a Spanish caravan of sixty wagons at the Ojuelos Pass, carrying off 30,000 pesos of clothing, silver and other valuables.
 At the end of the century, the Spanish were able to negotiate a peace with most.
-There later uprisings such as in Guaynamota in 1584, in Acaponeta in 1593, one led by Cogixito in 1617, and one in Nostic in 1704.
+There were later uprisings such as in Guaynamota in 1584, in Acaponeta in 1593, one led by Cogixito in 1617, and one in Nostic in 1704.